Split wireless keyboard unboxing: Nocfree & arrives with clever design details and one obvious challenge - it weighs almost as much as a laptop.

 While it supports Bluetooth with up to three devices, they've also cleverly hidden a USB-A dongle underneath the "&" on the right side of the keyboard.
 I love it when designers make clever design choices like this.
 I think you can swap it out with other "&" pieces in different colours, although I'm not sure if Nocfree are going to sell them separately.

 The comfort is genuine, and the clever details - the hidden dongle, the acoustic padding, the orange keycaps against silver - suggest a team that thought carefully about the product.
-The weight is the open question.
-At around 1kg, it's twice what comparable options like the Keychron K11 Max carry, and I'll feel that in a backpack.
-The next 2-3 months of daily use will settle whether the Nocfree &'s advantages make that a reasonable trade.
+The weight is going to be the real text.
+I'll find out over the next few months whether I stop noticing it, or whether it starts to feel like daily weight training.
+I'm hoping for the former.

 - [message]